Updated: Jul 24

 How do we, collectively digest these events?
 In that moment, I was lucky to have my friend by my side, otherwise, I could have added another layer of contraction and freezing on top of all those things that have been too much for me to feel.
 Seeking comfort in my friend was not my usual reaction.
 I chose this in order to prevent myself from entering my automatic and “normal” reaction of shutting down when something is too much.
 Yet, as a member of the assistants' team, I was there to support and contain the other participants so, after the first shock, I concentrated on my feet and my breath - as I have learned, to regulate myself - and thus managed to stay open to what was being spoken while, at the same time, attending to what was going on in the hall.

-On reflecting upon these days, I feel a deepening of my commitment to this path and an ever growing clarity around the fact that we are all needed in order to face our collective wounds and challenges.
-I'm wishing and praying for more of us to wake up together, to assume our responsibilities of being global citizens, global witnesses with voice and power to heal and correct the course of our history away from constant retraumatization, into a more creative and peaceful coexistence.
+On reflecting upon these days, I feel a growing clarity about our need to face our collective wounds.
+It's my deep wish and prayer that more of us wake up and assume our responsibilities of being global citizens with voice and power to correct the course of our history away from constant retraumatization, towards a more creative and peaceful coexistence.

-This year's festival was organized jointly with the Pocket Project, an international fundraising project aiming to bring awareness and integrate collective and transgenerational trauma worldwide, bringing together mysticism, with the latest scientific and psychological research.
+This year's festival was organized jointly with the Pocket Project, an international fundraising project aiming to bring awareness and integrate collective and transgenerational trauma worldwide.
 If you are touched by these words and wish to know more or contribute with this work, you can visit the Pocket Project page here: https://pocketproject.org.